Shell access through SSH

 ssh-keygen -t ed25519

-- Follow the prompts, and save the two keyfiles somewhere (the convention is to place it somewhere in the hidden folder
+- Follow the prompts, and save the two keyfiles somewhere safe (the convention is to place it somewhere in the hidden folder

 ~/.ssh/